igoldshm/Data-Science-London-Scikit-learn/README.md

 # Data-Science-London-Scikit-learn
+## Objective
+In this project we are practicing Scikit-learn classification abilities and accuracy estimations using a synthetic data that was provided during a meetup hosted by Data Science London.
 ## Dataset
 This exercise utilizes a synthetic dataset with 40 features, representing objects from two distinct classes (labeled as 0 or 1).
 The training set consists of 1,000 samples, while the testing set contains 9,000 samples.
 ## Citation